We Are Workers’ Lawyers.

 Why should I create a will?

-• Allow you to set up trusts and other structured means of passing money or property onto others
+A will also helps to identify your property and assets.
+Having a will can avoid the unintended consequences of per stirpes distribution.
+It also allows you to set up trusts and other structured means of passing money or property onto others.

 What are the different kinds of trusts?

-Totten – Provides how funds or property are to be administered or used while the beneficiary is a child.
-The property and decision-making power goes to the beneficiary upon reaching a specified age.
+• Totten: Provides how funds or property are to be administered or used while the beneficiary is a child.
+The property and decision-making power go to the beneficiary upon reaching a specified age.

 What are the dangers of do-it-yourself will kits?

-1. Certain words have specific, and not always obvious, legal meanings.
-Passing property in “Fee Simple” gives the recipient complete and total title, possession, and use rights.
-A “Life Estate” is similar, but passes the property on to another named person upon the recipient’s death.
-Tenants in common versus joint tenants, etc.
+In a do-it-yourself will, certain words have specific and not always obvious legal meanings.
+For example, passing property in “fee simple” gives the recipient complete and total title, possession and use rights.
+A “life estate” is similar but passes the property on to another named person upon the recipient’s death.

-2. Trusts can be poorly drafted with unfortunate consequences or written in such a way that they cannot be used.
+Standardized documents like wills and trusts can be poorly drafted and that can lead to unfortunate consequences.
+They can also be written in such a way that they cannot be used.

-3. Violating state law can make the will void or lead to unintended consequences (improper execution, insufficient spousal share).
+Violating any state law can make the entire will void or lead to unintended consequences (improper execution, insufficient spousal share).

 What is a power of attorney?